VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   all EPOCHPROBEMAP objects returned in ndi.daq.system/GETEPOCHPROBEMAP.
   The fields are 'name', 'reference', and 'type'.

-Help for ndi.daq.system.mfdaq/getprobes is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/getprobes is inherited from superclass ndi.daq.system
 ```

 ---